ds-horizon/logwise/docs/components/spark.md

 ## Requirements and Setup

-See the Spark setup documentation for installation and configuration.
+See the [Spark Setup Guide](/setup-guides/self-host/spark-setup) for installation and configuration.